SQL Console

 You can run SQL queries against the synced data using SQL Console.
 The SQL Console provides access to the data from the latest sync in the underlying ClickHouse database.

 In the left sidebar, you see Asset Inventory Tables, which are tables normalized across all cloud resources synced.
-Additionally, Integration Tables includes all the tables synced from the individual .
+Additionally, Integration Tables includes all the tables synced from the individual integrations.
 Expand the tables to see their schema.

 Executing a query